andreasmhallberg/readingnotes/Coulmas, 1989. The writing systems of the world.md

   - *abija* -> *abij*
   - Waw and yaa comes to designate long vowels at end of words
   - Later used also word internally
+- Diacritics in Arabic
+  - "Vowels are consistently marked, however, only in the Qur’ān and in poetry." [!]
+150
+  - [no binare drscription]
 - Old Ethiopic [Geez] 153
   - vowel diacritic fuzed with letters to create systematic syllabic script

 ## The alphabet

 - Greek adaption of Phoenician to indicate phonemes and to indicate vowels systematically.
 Semitic alphabet + vowel letters.
 First alphabet.
 162

  > Systematic vowel indication by signs as the same type as the consonant letters was the real achievement of the Greeks.
 It made the alphabet more efficient not only for the representation of one language, but also for the transfer to other languages.